danshatter/gallery/README.txt

 GALLERY

 /* This is my third personal project.
+It is an image gallery that a user can upload their personal images, make certain images available for public viewing and could give his viewers opportunity to leave comments on the images.
 I used PHP OOP to build this from scratch.
 Its not the best looking site as regards to styling.
 I am more of a backend programmer, started delving into frontend.
 Hopefully with time, I would make it more presentable. */

 1. import the 'gallery.sql' to get you started.
 Database name used here is 'gallery' but you are free to change it in 'credentials/secure.php'.
 You could put in your personal database credentials here as well